KidPudel/Iggy-s-Vault/gamedev/unity/ScriptableObjects.md

 └── Destroyed with GameObject    └── Persists in project
 ```

-Similar to Godot Resources (`.tres`) that we place inside of `res://`, but with important behavioral differences.
-- They are connected with hooks that persist in [[RAM]] instances, resulting in pointing to the same reference (all instances will be triggered and automatically save changes in editor (not in a built)
+**The key behavior:** When loaded, a ScriptableObject is a **single shared instance** in memory.
+All references point to the same object.
+This is what makes them work as data templates — one definition, many readers.

 ---

-## Creating a ScriptableObject
+# Creating ScriptableObjects

-### Define the Class
+## Define the Class

 ```csharp
 [CreateAssetMenu(fileName = "NewItem", menuName = "Game/ItemData")]